tortoiseJess/Statistical-Learning/README.md

-# Statistical Learning course @UWaterloo
+# Statistical Learning

+@UWaterloo
-Implementations of some machine learning models
+Implementations of some machine learning algorithms.